WHAT IS SIN & WHY IS IT SO BAD?

 Those who believe and put their faith in Jesus Christ as Lord & Savior and repent from their sinful life become children of God (John 1:12-13).
 For those who cry out to God for eternal mercy, salvation is a reality in their life (Romans 10:9-13), Heaven is their eternal destination (John 14:2, 1 Corinthians 2:9), and they spend eternity with the Lord (2 Corinthians 5:8).
 Jesus is the only way to forgiveness and eternal life (Acts 4:10-12).
 God’s desire for you is found in John 3:16, “For God so loved the world, that He gave His only Son, that whoever believes in Him should not perish but have eternal life.”

 OUR HOPE & WHAT YOU CAN EXPECT IN YOUR NEW LIFE AS A CHRISTIAN...

-The blessings are infinite to know that God is your Savior, Lord, King, Shepherd and Friend.
+If you've turned from your sin, turned to God and called out to Christ in faith for eternal forgiveness, the blessings are infinite to know that God is your Savior, Lord, King, Shepherd, and Friend.